Island Rail Corridor: Rapid transit on E&N in Victoria

-In 1996 a BC Transit report proposed renewing the track and enhancing road crossings, to travel 13.3 km (8.3 miles) to arrive over the bridge into downtown Victoria from Station Avenue, Langford.
+In 1996, a BC Transit report proposed renewing the track and enhancing road crossings, to travel 13.3 km (8.3 miles) to arrive over the bridge into downtown Victoria from Station Avenue, Langford.
 The travel time was 24 minutes, using the existing track, including stops, and restricting the speed to 25 km/h (16 mph) due to the condition of the railway and street crossings.

-In 2008, a report by the British Columbia Ministry of Transportation and Infrastructure put the travel time at 36 minutes, using the existing track, and having a train travelling a further distance of 17.2 km (10.7 mi) from West Langford.
+In 2008, a report by the British Columbia Ministry of Transportation and Infrastructure put the travel time at 36 minutes, using the existing track, and having a train travelling a further distance of 17.2 km (10.7 mi) from western Langford.
 This includes six stops and stopping at each station for half a minute.
 The speed varies from 8 to 65 km/h (5 to 40 mph).

+In 2026, the federal government announced $500,000 in funding for a feasibility study for "light passenger rail" from Victoria West to Langford on a portion of the abandoned Esquimalt & Nanaimo Railway.
+The study would be carried out by the non-profit Island Corridor Foundation, and conclude by late 2027.
+Part of the right-of-way runs through First Nation land and would need their approval.
+In late 2024, about 10 acres of the corridor was given back to the Snaw-Naw-As (Nanoose) First Nation, and one kilometre of track has since been removed.